Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * `DISPLAY_SORTING` - The field is not shown on view pages, but on display pages.
 It may be used for sorting on view pages.
 * `VIEW_DISPLAY` - The field is shown on both view and display pages.
 It may not be used for sorting on view pages though.
 * `ALL` - The field is shown on both view and display pages.
 It may also be used for sorting on view pages.

-The generator uses this value in the corresponding module dependency created in the version class.

 Note that this setting is ignored for [array fields](#array-field) and [object fields](#object-field).
 These are never shown on view pages.